tzcl/logseq-monokai/README.md

 To customise the theme, use Developer Tools within Logseq to identify the components you want to style and add the relevant CSS to your `logseq/custom.css` file.

+## Publishing

+To publish a new version of this theme, click "Draft a new release" under the Releases tab.

 ## License

 [MIT License](./LICENSE)